sifferman/cse121_labs/lab2.md

 The answer should be written in the report.pdf.
 It should be something like:
 (note these values are wrong).
 Explain from how you got the answer (justify the answer, do not just write the correct value).
-You will need to be able to show how the 3 parameters are passed to the "compute" function, and how its value gets returned, and how you got the address of the requested items.
+You will need to be able to show how the 3 parameters are passed to the `compute` function, and how its value gets returned, and how you got the address of the requested items.